Chart Color Schemes

 Health performance in Nanango is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Nanango faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 46%, covering around 4,975 people, compared to the national average of 55.3%.
+Private health cover is low at approximately 46%, compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (13.6%) and mental health issues (11.4%).
-About 53.4% of residents report no medical ailments, lower than the Rest of Qld's 59.4%.
-Nanango has a higher proportion of seniors aged 65 and over at 33.5%, or around 3,628 people, compared to Rest of Qld's 26.8%.
-Despite this, health outcomes among seniors in Nanango are better than those of the general population.
+Conversely, 53.4% of residents report no medical ailments, compared to 59.4% in the rest of Queensland.
+Nanango has a higher proportion of seniors aged 65 and over at 33.5%, compared to 26.8% in the rest of Queensland.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health